DanielCalvoC/concert_recommender_system/README.md

 Description
 --------
-Web scraping
+- Web scraping to get artist and timetable.

-Data cleaning
+- Data cleaning

+- Getting genre and audio feature of each artist using Spotify API.

-K-Means clustering
+- K-Means clustering

+- Recommendations

 Used tech